awslabs/s3vectors-embed-cli/README.md

 **TwelveLabs-Specific Parameters:**
 - `--async-output-s3-uri`: S3 URI for async processing results (required for TwelveLabs models, e.g., s3://my-bucket/path)
-- `--src-bucket-owner`: AWS account ID for cross-account S3 access to input files (optional, only needed when input S3 files are in a different AWS account)

 **TwelveLabs Model Parameters (via `--bedrock-inference-params`):**
 Use `--bedrock-inference-params '{...}'` for TwelveLabs-specific options: